hashicorp/terraform-provider-vsphere/docs/CONTRIBUTING.md

 ## Configuring Environment Variables

 Most of the tests in this provider require a comprehensive list of environment variables to run.
 See the individual `*_test.go` files in the [`vsphere/`](vsphere/) directory for more details.
-The next section also describes how you can manage a configuration file of the test environment variables.

-### Using the `.tf-vsphere-devrc.mk` File

-The [`tf-vsphere-devrc.mk.example`](../tf-vsphere-devrc.mk.example) file contains an up-to-date list of environment variables required to run the acceptance tests.
-Copy this to `$HOME/.tf-vsphere-devrc.mk`, change the permissions to something more secure (_e.g._ `chmod 600 $HOME/.tf-vsphere-devrc.mk`), and configure the variables accordingly.

 ## Running the Acceptance Tests